brunodev12/MCP_automated_actions/README.md

 ## Security

 For your security, please enable two-step verification on your GitHub account and do not add collaborators to this repository.
+This way, your secret variables will be more secure.

 ## How to install